polychromatic/website/pages/download/opensuse.md

 layout: download-page
 title: Download for openSUSE
 permalink: /download/opensuse/
-distro: opensuse
+class: download

 distro_name: openSUSE
+distro_icon: opensuse.svg
 distro_accent: '115,186,37'
-class: download
+order: 4
 ---

 > Due to a packaging issue, Leap 15.6 is not supported at the moment.